 Another thought-provoking aspect of mono no aware is that it underlines the human tendency to clinginess as a major obstacle on our path towards fulfilment.
 Mono no aware celebrate Mujo.
 Mujo is a word originated in Buddhism, and summarily it means impermanence, transience or mutability.

 Mujo is a particularly important concept to understand in relation to the human strive for happiness.
-If all things are impermanent and hence never-ending subjects to change, the human need for persistence and security, which materialises in our tendency to accumulate lots of possessions that we store in our increasingly big home-boxes, and the security-hungry need to primarily stay and live in one place the majority of our lives.
+If all things are impermanent and hence never-ending subjects to change, the human need for persistence and security, which materialises in our tendency to accumulate lots of possessions that we store in our increasingly big home-boxes doesn’t make much sense.
 The result of this clinginess and heaviness is the unsatisfactory nature of ordinary, unenlightened human existence.
-We seem to think that by changing nothing we can capture and secure the status quo — but as everything is always in flux, including our own minds and desires, this is the direct pathway to dissatisfaction.
+We seem to think that by changing nothing we can capture and secure the status quo – but as everything is always in flux, including our own minds and desires, this is the direct pathway to dissatisfaction.
 Being overly attached and forcefully trying to fixate and hold on to things and situations causes what in Buddhism is called Ku, which translated to emptiness.
 Our lives are not fixed, but dynamic, constantly changing and evolving.

 The above conclusion makes me wonder about two things: 1. why most things are created out of materials that last for a very, very long time, well almost forever, and 2. why more things are not designed to be alterable, moudable, or even fleeting.
 I will return to these questions in a forthcoming post, as they are closely interrelated with my anti-trend research.